 You'll see both downloaded and unpacked bundles.
 Unpacked bundles are the unpacked files, ready to be displayed.
 Downloaded bundles are the zipped up files that get downloaded to a device.

 You can also see the size of each texture when it's selected in the Assets Panel.
-The file sizes for downloaded and unpacked bundles are listed under Image Size in the Inspector:
+The file sizes for downloaded and unpacked bundles are listed under Compression in the Inspector:

 You can also see which assets aren't being used in your effect in the Asset Summary.
 Removing these assets can improve performance.

-Remove any assets that don't have a tick next to them - unless you know they're referenced in a script or the Patch Editor.
+Remove any unused assets unless you know they're referenced in a script or the Patch Editor.